ddadaal/vpn-as-proxy/README.md

 File `example.env` is provided using PKU VPN as an example.

-2. Run `docker-compose up`
+3. Run `docker-compose up` (add `-d` to run in the background)
-3. A proxy is listening at the specified port.
+4. A proxy is listening at the specified port.
 Set the proxy server of your apps to `http://localhost:{PORT}`
-4. The container should keep running to be able to function.
-Press `Ctrl-C` to stop the container.
+5. The container should keep running to be able to function.
+Press `Ctrl-C` or use `docker kill {image id}` to stop the container.

 # Implementation